NicoN00b/PDXFarmShare/README.md

 ![Database schema](/src/main/resources/public/images/PDXFarmSchema.JPG "Schema")

 This product intends to connect urban farmers, gleaners, food banks, foodies without ample resources, and anyone else interested in locally raised food.
-It will implement mapping data to connect people to the most convenient resources and incorporate existing resources, such as fallingfruit.org into the data.
+It will implement mapping data to connect people to the most convenient resources and incorporate existing resources into the data, specifically fallingfruit.org, which has an open source map of fruit trees and other free food.

 ## Setup/Installation Requirements